Code-Institute-Submissions/BrassPhantoms/README.md

 ### Design
 #### Colour Scheme
-* The two main colours used are Code Insititue dark grey, and white.
+* The two main colours used are dark grey, and white.
 #### Typography

 #### Imagery
 The imagery on the site is important.
-The site will include serval hero images for different sections and a main hero image which is designed to catch the user's attention and provide clarity to viewers, particularly,  the image of the band and who they are superficially.
+The site will include  a main hero image which is designed to catch the user's attention and provide clarity to viewers, particularly,  the image of the band and who they are superficially.

 ### Wireframes